Main

 Primary Outcome(s)

 To compare the detection of occlusal caries lesions in the first permanent molars of Venezuelan children by electrical conductance and visual-tactile means.
+[Time Frame: 14 months from baseline assessment]

 Source(s) of Monetary Support